Strabismus surgery: Unsatisfactory alignment

 Surgical intervention can result in the eyes being entirely aligned (orthophoria) or nearly so, or it can result in an alignment that is not the desired result.
 There are many possible types of misalignment that can occur after the surgery including undercorrection, overcorrection, and torsional misalignment.
 Treating a case of unsatisfactory alignment often involves prisms, botulinum toxin injections, or more surgery.
 The likelihood that the eyes will stay misaligned over the longer term is higher if the patient is able to achieve some degree of binocular fusion after surgery than if not.
-There is tentative evidence that children with infantile esotropia achieve better binocular vision post-operatively if the surgical treatment is performed early (see: Infantile esotropia#Surgery).
+There is tentative evidence that children with infantile esotropia achieve better binocular vision post-operatively if the surgical treatment is performed early (see: Infantile esotropia).
 A recent study reported the reoperation rate in a sample of over 6000 patients being 8.5%.

 Psychosocial outcomes

 Strabismus has been shown to have a variety of negative psychosocial effects on affected patients.
 Patients are often more fearful, anxious, have lower self-esteem, and increased interpersonal-sensitivity.
 These negative impacts often start in childhood and then progress throughout childhood and adolescence if the misalignment is not corrected quickly.
-Unfortunately there is also data to suggest that society sees this condition as one that negatively affects many qualities important to self-sufficient function such as responsibility, leadership ability, communication, and even intelligence.
+There is also data to suggest that society sees this condition as one that negatively affects many qualities important to self-sufficient function such as responsibility, leadership ability, communication, and even intelligence.
 However, much of this critical mental health burden has been shown to be relieved by corrective surgery.
 Significant increases in self confidence and self-esteem as well as a reduction in general as well as social anxiety was observed.
 Overall, strabismus surgery has been shown to successfully improve upon many of the negative impacts strabismus can have on one's mental health.